dawsbot/to-type/readme.md

 <br>

 ## About
-JavaScript's `typeOf` function sucks.
+JavaScript's `typeof` function sucks.
 It has returned vague values since [1997](http://www.ecma-international.org/publications/files/ECMA-ST-ARCH/ECMA-262,%201st%20edition,%20June%201997.pdf#sec-11.4.3) and always will be due to backwards compatibility.
 It seems like nearly every call returns `object`.
 Don't believe me?

 <br>